 A few top tips for mums by mums on how to give into toddler sugar cravings:

-- Penny, an interior and kid’s photographer suggests to pick a day in the week to enjoy sweets as a family (e.g. Fridays) and then let children enjoy it.
+- Penny, an interior and kid’s photographer suggests picking a day in the week to enjoy sweets as a family (e.g. Fridays) and then letting children enjoy it.
 This helps children feel that they don’t need to worry about you withholding sweets.

 - Louise, UK mum and dietitian advised that she offers sweets and puddings after meals.
 Offering a planned pudding as part of a meal allows children to become familiar with sweetened foods and helps them learn about reasonable portion sizes.

 - Kate, Canadian dietitian and mum says don’t keep sweet foods at home.
 So sometimes fruit is the only sweet thing her kids will get to eat.
 Don’t forget, puddings don’t need to be elaborate either.
 Kate offers plain natural yoghurt with a touch of maple syrup.

 - Holly, US dietitian and mum says to try not to make too big of a deal about it when they want something sweet, and why should you?
 Sweets can be part of a healthy balanced diet.

 Children until the age of 2 or 3 will eat intuitively, but with the rise in child-targeted advertising on TV, the internet, and video and smartphone games, intuitive eating is a skill that can be lost if children don’t listen to their body’s natural hunger cues.

 Children are now regularly exposed to treat foods with distorted portion sizes being broadcasted and presented in shops as the norm.
 As a result, can you blame children when they expect a ridiculously sized treat food frequently?

 Even if you restrict screen time, foods such as candy, chocolates, sugared breakfast cereals and some brands of yoghurt are wrapped in cartoon characters and very cleverly positioned in supermarket aisles so that your children can easily see it and get to it.